 First I pulled off the old trim.
 It popped off easy.

 Then I measured and cut the batten with our miter saw.
-I love using my brad nailer.
-I feel like Annie Oakley with her six shooter.
+I attached the vertical ends first using a brad nailer.

 Then I measured, cut and attached quarter round trim for the bottom to give it a “finished” look.